oh4d/blog/_posts/2020-03-12-Migrate-fluxcd-repo-from-helm2-to-helm3-with-zero-downtime.md

 ## <a id="move">Upgrading Steps:</a>

-### step 1: switch to multiversioned helm-operator
+### Step 1: switch to multiversioned helm-operator

 Figure out in which namespace your flux helm-operator is running, and its version:
 ```console